-Stepping Stone on the Path: Boundaries

-The most important point to remember in establishing boundaries is we need to listen to and fully consider our own feelings first - not other people's.
+Stepping Stone on the Path: Boundaries " "The most important point to remember in establishing boundaries is we need to listen to and fully consider our own feelings first - not other people's."
 Discuss.
 As recovering codependents, we need to continually reassess our boundaries and reset them as necessary.
-Read the CoDA pamphlets Setting Healthy Boundaries and Communication & Recovery.
-Get a copy from the literature person at your meeting.
-Discuss with your sponsor and others at your meeting.

-13. Read the section "What are boundaries?" in Chapter 5, pages 110-114.
-Also obtain a copy and read the pamphlet "Setting Healthy Boundaries" from your CoDA literature person.
+Read the CoDA pamphlets "Establishing Boundaries in Recovery" and "Communication and Recovery."
+Look on coda.org for download.
+Discuss with your CoDA sponsor, co-sponsor, Step study group, or others at your meeting.
+13. Read the section "What are boundaries?" on pages 110-114.
+Also obtain a copy (or download from coda.org) the CoDA pamphlet "Establishing Boundaries in Recovery."
+Read and thoroughly discuss each paragraph.

 Effectively creating, communicating, and maintaining your own healthy boundaries is essential for your recovery from codependency.
-Put these seven boundary categories in your Recovery Toolbox: Physical, Emotional, Intellectual, Spiritual, Sexual, Time, & Money.
+Put these seven boundary categories in your Recovery Toolbox: Physical, Emotional, Intellectual, Spiritual, Sexual, Time, and Money.

-Why is it your responsibility to set & maintain them?
+Why is it your responsibility to set and maintain boundaries?
 Next time you watch yourself getting angry, confused, or uncomfortable, ask yourself "Where do I need to set a better boundary?"
-Share your insights with your sponsor or co-sponsor.
+Share your insights with your CoDA sponsor, co-sponsor, or Step study group.